adrwxyz/classic.adrw.xyz/_songs/flowers-in-your-hair.md

 layout: song
 artist: The Lumineers
 source: https://tabs.ultimate-guitar.com/tab/the_lumineers/flowers_in_your_hair_chords_1148201
-seo_title: "Flowers In Your Hair | Songs | Andrew Paradi"
+seo_title: "Flowers In Your Hair | Songs | Andrew Paradi Alexander"
-excerpt: "Flowers In Your Hair | Songs | Andrew Paradi"
+excerpt: "Flowers In Your Hair | Songs | Andrew Paradi Alexander"
 lyrics: |
   [Verse]
   When we were younger